hashtagcpt/bayesfit/README.rst

    pip install bayesfit

-NOT RECOMMENDED BUT POSSIBLE: Alternatively, if required packages are already installed on your system, BayesFit can be installed via:
+**_Not recommended but possible_**: Alternatively, if required packages are already installed on your system, BayesFit can be installed via:

 ::